The Boys Spring 2021 Season

 Our team success will be in large part directly related to how much we can play together as a team.
 It is important that your son's make lacrosse a priority and attend as many practices before the season, and then throughout, as possible.
 We encourage and support them playing other sports and activities, but we do expect a high level of commitment to this team.
 If lacrosse is going to always be secondary to soccer or another activity, that's absolutely fine, but the top “B” team may be a better fit (it's less of a commitment).
 We also expect the boys to show up to practice and games ready to play, listen, and try their hardest!
 Fun will be a top priority and we will have plenty of it, but at the “A” team division, we are stepping up our lacrosse to another level and want the boys prepared to work hard accordingly.

-Team practices for MYL “A” Teams will begin sometime in February, with a more permanent schedule beginning in March.
+Team practices for MYL “A” Teams will begin sometime in February/March, with a more permanent schedule beginning in March.
 MYL “A” teams will likely practice 1-2 times per week, with a game on the weekends.
 The weeknight practice schedule is based on coaches' availability and field space.

 “B” Team Commitment -